peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

-In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each of the authoritative servers as determined by the delegation's NS record set, with DNSSEC validation enforced.
+In other words, CDS/CDNSKEY records at the Child zone apex MUST be fetched directly from each of the authoritative servers as determined by the delegation's NS record set.
 When a key is referenced in a CDS or CDNSKEY record set returned by one nameserver, but is missing from a least one other nameserver's answer, the CDS/CDNSKEY state MUST be considered inconsistent.

+When CDS/CDNSKEY queries are performed for deploying the initial DS record set (DNSSEC bootstrapping), responses cannot be directly validated.
+In this case, integrity checks according to [@!RFC8078] Section 3 (or its successors) continue to apply.

 ## CSYNC